 Sarcopenia is defined as an age-related or obesity-related reduction in muscle mass and ability.
-Wide variation in the prevalence of sarcopenia has been reported, generally ranging up to 45% for men and 26% for women.1 Muscle loss starts to age 30 to 60 at a rate of about 1-2% annually and increases in after 60 to 3 to 5%.2 Sarcopenia has critical dietary factors that can alter its outcome including protein, specific amino acids (branched chained amino acids) and vitamin D.3
+Wide variation in the prevalence of sarcopenia has been reported, generally ranging up to 45 percent for men and 26 percent for women.1 Muscle loss starts around age 30 to 60 at a rate of about one to two percent annually and increases after age 60 to three to five percent.2 Sarcopenia has critical dietary factors that can alter its outcome including protein, specific amino acids (branched chained amino acids), and vitamin D.3

 Vitamin D influences muscle metabolism and response to external factors, the mechanisms whereby this hormone acts on skeletal myofibers are still under debate.
-Vitamin D is performing through binding to specific receptors (vitamin D receptors, VDRs) located on the cell surface and in the nucleus.
-The activation of nuclear VDR activates a genetic pathway that affects the transcription of target SNPs associated with calcium uptake, phosphate transport across the cell membrane, phospholipid metabolism, and the initiation phase of inflammatory to produce cytokines.
-The interaction of vitamin D with membrane-bound VDR triggers a non-genomic pathway that regulates the release of calcium into the cytosol, necessary for muscle contraction, and stimulates protein synthesis.
-4
+Vitamin D is performing through binding to specific receptors (vitamin D receptors: VDRs) located on the cell surface and in the nucleus.
+The activation of nuclear VDRs activates a genetic pathway that affects the transcription of target single nucleotide polymorphisms (SNPs) associated with calcium uptake, phosphate transport across the cell membrane, phospholipid metabolism, and the initiation phase of inflammatory to produce cytokines.
+The interaction of vitamin D with membrane-bound VDR triggers a non-genomic pathway that regulates the release of calcium into the cytosol, necessary for muscle contraction, and stimulates protein synthesis.4

 When treating patients with sarcopenia the 25(OH) vitamin D levels should be measured in all patients.
 The current recommended RDA for individuals over the age of 70 should be 800 IU/daily.6